ArctosDB/documentation-wiki/_how_to/How-to-understand-the-Arctos-Locality-Model.markdown

 Geography adds formalized descriptive data to locality.
 Geography is shared; one geography may be parent to any number of localities.

 * GEOG_AUTH_REC_ID is the primary key
 * HIGHER_GEOG is the "display value" derived from components (such as state_prov) which have been excluded from this document.
-HIGHER_GEOG is a unique value; there can be only one "North America, United States, Alaska."
+HIGHER_GEOG is a unique value; there can be only one "United States, Alaska."
-* SOURCE_AUTHORITY is the evidence supporting the existence of or clarifying a geography entry.
+* SOURCE_AUTHORITY is the evidence supporting the existence of or clarifying a geography entry, generally a Wikipedia article.
 * GEOG_REMARK is any remark regarding the geography
-* WKT_POLYGON is the [well-known text](https://en.wikipedia.org/wiki/Well-known_text) polygon of the geography.
-Note that the introduction of this field changes the nature of the data; it is now possible to have "Alaska" defined as "things someone felt like calling 'Alaska'" (_e.g._, hundreds of miles offshore, but somehow doesn't feel like Russia!)
-OR as a spatial polygon (which might stop at mean high tide).
+* STPATIAL_FOOTPRINT is the ``postgis:geography``-datatype polygon of the geography.
+The source of this is genearlly given in remarks.

 ## Not Included